Have you ever wondered, “What are spiritual gifts in the Bible?”

 1 Corinthians 12:11 says that the Spirit distributes gifts as He sees fit.

+We all possess gifts.
 You might have one spiritual gift.
 You might have multiple spiritual gifts.
-If you get your potential spiritual gifts list narrowed down to two or three, but you can’t decide which one is the most accurate, maybe they are all applicable.
+If you get your list of potential spiritual gifts in the Bible narrowed down to two or three, but you can’t decide which one is the most accurate, maybe they are all applicable.

 Do you know what your spiritual gifts are?
 How did you figure them out — through taking a spiritual gifts test, looking up spiritual gifts in the Bible, talking to a trusted friend or mentor, or following the leading of the Holy Spirit?